Dor Luzgarten

 2026

-My own agent setup running on a private VPS.
-Everything end-to-end - I wanted full control over the infra, the data, and what the agents can touch.
-Locked it down with VPN and firewall, then connected it to the channels I actually use day to day.
+My personal agent system running on a private VPS.
+I built the whole stack end-to-end because full control over infrastructure, data, and permissions mattered to me.
+The system is protected with VPN and firewall layers and connected to the channels I use every day.

-- WhatsApp and Telegram - talk to agents like you'd message a person
+- WhatsApp and Telegram - interacting with agents like a normal chat

-- Whisper for voice input - speak instead of type
+- Whisper for voice input - speak instead of typing

-- Web search and live browsing - agents that actually go and look things up
+- Live search and browsing - agents that go check information themselves

-- Scheduled agents - things that run on their own without me triggering them
+- Scheduled runs (Cron) - processes that keep running on their own

 Second Brain